kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1974</span> Hiroo Onoda, the first-ever *hikikomori*, comes out of his cave and surrenders in Lubang Island, Mindoro.
 His hideout reveals World War II-era rifles, discarded cups of instant ramen, and a massive collection of manga.

-- <span class=year>1976</span> Muammar Gaddafi and Imelda Marcos stage a week-long bed-in in Libya to protest the ongoing conflict in Muslim Mindanao, resulting in the Tripoli Agreement.
+- <span class=year>1976</span> Imelda Marcos and Muammar Gaddafi stage a week-long bed-in in Libya to protest the ongoing conflict in Muslim Mindanao, resulting in the Tripoli Agreement, whereby they encourage the feuding parties to "Make love, not war."

 - <span class=year>1977</span> Mae Anne Padolina, the first Japayuki, departs for the glorious Land of the Rising Sun to perform tinikling and maglalatik for cultural events.
 Tens of thousand others enroll in folk dance classes.